NMHS 59th Annual Meeting – Staten Island, NY 3-5 June 2022

 Sunday, 5 June

 To wrap up the weekend, at 10:30 AM on Sunday, attendees will enjoy a two-hour guided tour of Caddell Dry Dock with its president, Steve Kalil.
 One of the oldest shipyards in the New York Metropolitan Area, Caddell’s impressive resume includes repair and restoration work on the Staten Island Ferry fleet, US Coast Guard barque Eagle, Gazela Primeiro of Philadelphia and the tall ships Wavertree and Peking, to name a few!
-Members are then invited to climb aboard the Brooklyn-launched 1931 fireboat John J. Harvey and—if you’re heading back to Manhattan after the tour—to catch a ride to Pier 66 (on the Hudson River at 26th Street).
+Members will also be treated to a water display by the famous fireboat John J. Harvey as it passes by during the tour.

 For NMHS to flourish and grow, it is important that its leaders and members gather to share ideas to chart the Society’s course into the future.
 Click here to register online, or call headquarters at (914) 737-7878 ext.
 0 to sign up.
 You can register for the full three days, or by the day.